beginning of content

 What should I consider when choosing a birth support partner?

-It's important that you feel comfortable and safe with your support partner and that you can say whatever you want to them.
+It is important that you feel comfortable and safe with your birth support partner and that you can be honest with them.

 Your support person is there to help you, not simply to watch.
-Choose someone who can be there when you go into labour, is calm and positive and will work hard to help you.
-They may need to be your advocate (speak on your behalf), so choose someone who can convey your wishes to the maternity team.
+Choose someone who can be there when you go into labour, is calm and positive and willing to help.
+They may need to be your advocate (speak on your behalf), so choose someone who can communicate your wishes to the maternity team.

-You may like to have a support person with you who has been through or seen a birth before.
+You may like to have a birth support person who has had a baby themselves or seen a birth before.

-Check with your doctor, midwife, hospital or birthing centre about how many support people can be in the room with you.
+Check with your doctor, midwife, hospital or birthing centre regarding how many support people are allowed in the room with you.

-If someone has asked you to be a support partner and you think you can't physically or mentally provide the support they need, it's best to discuss it beforehand.
-They may choose another support person.
+If someone has asked you to be a support partner and you think you cannot physically or mentally provide the support they need, it is best to discuss it beforehand.
+They may decide to choose a different birth support person.
 They might ask for your support for just part of the labour, or they may want more than one support person.

 What can I expect as a birth support partner?

-In preparation for the birth, you might like to attend antenatal classes and discuss the birth plan.
+In preparation for the birth, you might find it helpful to attend antenatal classes and discuss the birth plan.

-Every birth can be different, and things don't always go according to plan, so be prepared to be flexible.
-You may need to speak up on behalf of your partner, so it's a good idea to discuss their birth plan (as well as what to do if things don't go to plan) ahead of time.
+Every birth is different.
+Things may not always go according to plan.
+Be prepared to be flexible.
+You may need to speak up on behalf of your partner.
+It is a good idea to discuss their birth plan before labour and discuss what to do if things do not go to plan.

 As your labour and birth progress, your support person can:

-To help with communication, a support person can:
+To help with communication, a birth support person can:

 How can I care for myself as a birth support partner?

 Being a birth support partner can be exhausting, so look after yourself as well.
-Take rest breaks when it works for your partner, or if there is another support person there.
+Take rest breaks when you can.

 Bring snacks and drinks for yourself and swimwear if you plan to go into a birthing pool or shower.